alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 ## Conclusion
 In this article, we show how to create integration tests with containers to simulate any kind of environment.
 We also show the two modes of setup the containers in your tests and the differences between them.
 Also, we gave examples to use the library TestContainers with the Quarkus platform.

 However, in this article, we did not cover how to use the TestContainers with other web platforms like Spring.
-In Addition, more libraries integrate with docker in other languages.
+In Addition, more libraries integrate with Docker in other languages.
 In the [TestContainers's github account] there are a lot of repositories that the community created to share binds to other languages.

 If you like this content and want to talk more about a problem that you are facing in your day aligned with tests, you should book some time in [my calendly], it will be a pleasure to help you solve your problem.